OlKakine/hello-world/README.md

 A place for unknown purposes

 Hi everyone,
 I'm new to GitHub and the developer's world in general.
-Ofc I did programming before, but now I'm gonna be much more organised and concentrated.
+Ofc I did programming before, but now I'm gonna be much more organized and concentrated.

 Waiting to meet y'all !!